-2013 Outlook: Wallace is one of the NFL's fastest players but he isn't only a burner: In '12, 64 of his 119 targets traveled 20 yards or fewer in the air.
+2013 Outlook: Wallace is one of the NFL's fastest players but he isn't only a burner; in 2012, 64 of his 119 targets traveled 20 yards or less in the air.
 Now that he's signed with the Dolphins, his limitations involve questions about Ryan Tannehill, who had 12 TD passes and 13 INTs in his rookie campaign.
 The truth is, though, that Tannehill has a strong arm and Joe Philbin will take deep shots, meaning Wallace can win you a fantasy game in any given week.
-But he can also disappear, as is always the case on a team with a very young signal caller and questionable supplemental aerial weapons like Brian Hartline and Brandon Gibson.
-Mr. Sixty Minutes will be feast-or-famine on South Beach.
+But he can also disappear, as is always the case on a team with a very young signal-caller and questionable supplemental aerial weapons like Brian Hartline and Brandon Gibson.
+Wallace will be a weekly feast-or-famine wideout in South Beach.

 2013 Outlook: Amendola has the opportunity of a lifetime, joining the Patriots and becoming Tom Brady's weapon of choice, replacing Wes Welker.
 Now, despite the fact that Amendola and Welker both went to Texas Tech and have had success playing out of the slot, they're not exactly the same guy.
 Amendola is a bit bigger and has better deep speed, which is good.
 But he's also injury prone, where Welker has been an ironman.
 Amendola played in 11 of a possible 32 games over the past two seasons with the Rams.
 The upside is huge, but we'll believe in a healthy Amendola when we see him.

-2013 Outlook: Decker caught 13 TDs and notched his first 1,000-yard campaign in '12.
+2013 Outlook: In 2012, Decker caught 13 TDs and notched his first 1,000-yard campaign.
 He's big and fast, and while his hands can be shaky, he's got Peyton Manning throwing him the rock.
-In short: There was lots to love, right up until the point where the Broncos signed Wes Welker.
-Certainly, Denver goes three-wide a ton, so it's not like Welker will send Decker to the bench.
-But there are only so many targets to go around, and if Decker is a good outside WR specimen, Demaryius Thomas is a superlative one.
+In short: There was lots to love, right up until the point when the Broncos signed Wes Welker.
+Denver goes three-wide a ton, so it's not like Welker will send Decker to the bench.
+But there are only so many targets to go around, and if Decker is a good outside WR, Demaryius Thomas is a superlative one.
 Decker will have moments in '13, but his overall workload figures to diminish.

-2013 Outlook: Bowe landed a huge deal to stay with the Chiefs; he's now the No. 4 highest-paid WR in the game, behind only Calvin Johnson, Larry Fitzgerald and Mike Wallace.
+2013 Outlook: Bowe landed a huge deal to stay with the Chiefs; he's now the fourth-highest-paid WR in the game, behind only Calvin Johnson, Larry Fitzgerald and Mike Wallace.
 The athletic talent has always been there for Bowe, but we'd like his fantasy prospects better had he landed with a stronger surrounding cast.
 Certainly new starting QB Alex Smith will look for him a lot.
-But even on better KC teams, Bowe never eclipsed 1,162 yards receiving, and only topped seven TDs once.
-Add in questions about post-payday motivation, and we see reason to be concerned Bowe's upside is capped.
+But even on better KC teams, Bowe never eclipsed 1,162 yards receiving, and topped seven TDs only once.
+Add in questions about post-payday motivation, and we see reason to be concerned that Bowe's upside is capped.

-2013 Outlook: With Anquan Boldin gone from Baltimore, Smith is in a good situation.
+2013 Outlook: With Anquan Boldin gone, Smith is in a good situation in Baltimore.
 What stops us from liking him more is the fact that he's been such an up-and-down WR.
 Last year, he scored five fantasy points or fewer in eight games, while hitting double digits six times.
 Maybe that roller coaster occurred because Smith mostly ran higher-risk routes, and maybe his production will normalize now that he's a clear No. 1.
-Or maybe Joe Flacco is simply the streakiest QB known to mankind, and by definition Smith will struggle to help his fantasy teams week in and week out.
+Or maybe Joe Flacco is simply the streakiest QB known to mankind, and by definition Smith will struggle to consistently help his fantasy teams.

 2013 Outlook: Michael Jenkins was Minnesota's most successful outside receiver last year.
 He accumulated 449 yards.
-Into that chasm steps Jennings, who's obviously now the most proven WR the Vikings have, but who'll note a decline catching passes from Christian Ponder after working for five seasons with Aaron Rodgers.
-Ponder probably won't get it to Jennings deep very often, but at least he's accurate: He produced a 62.1 percent completion rate in '12 with a motley crew of receivers.
-Rookie Cordarrelle Patterson might get in the mix as a field-stretching threat, but as a polished route runner, Jennings is the clear No. 1 here.
+Into that chasm steps Jennings, who's obviously now the most established WR the Vikings have, but who'll note a decline catching passes from Christian Ponder after working for five seasons with Aaron Rodgers.
+Ponder probably won't get it to Jennings deep very often, but at least he's accurate: He produced a 62.1 percent completion rate in 2012 with a motley crew of receivers.
+Rookie Cordarrelle Patterson might get in the mix as a field-stretching threat, but as a polished route-runner, Jennings is the clear No. 1 here.